 She also provides parent and school consultations and supports young people identifying as LGBTQ+.
 Kelly has significant experience working with individuals and groups using Dialectical Behavior Therapy (DBT) and Cognitive Behavior Therapy (CBT) techniques.
 She worked for many years as a clinician at Child and Youth Mental Health.

 She recognizes that some individuals may be nervous about counselling, ambivalent about change, or already have had a negative counselling experience.
 As such, Kelly ensures to focus first on developing a strong therapeutic alliance, developing the relationship while encouraging and empowering young people to make positive changes.

-Kelly holds a Master of Arts in Counselling Psychology degree and is a Registered Clinical Counsellor (RCC#11907) with the BC Assoc. of Clinical Counsellors.
-She has received training in providing Standard, Trauma, and Eating Disorder focused Cognitive Behavior Therapy (CBT), Emotion-Focused Family Therapy (EFFT), Dialectical Behavior Therapy (DBT), and SPACE therapy (Supportive Parenting for Anxious Childhood Emotions).
+Kelly completed her Bachelor of Arts at UBC Okanagan and holds a Master of Arts in Counselling Psychology degree from Yorkville University.
+In addition, she is a Registered Clinical Counsellor (RCC#11907) with the BC Association of Clinical Counsellors.
+Kelly has received training in providing Standard, Trauma, and Eating Disorder focused CBT, Emotion-Focused Family Therapy (EFFT), DBT, and SPACE therapy (Supportive Parenting for Anxious Childhood Emotions).
 Kelly has also received training and supervision in utilizing Motivational Interviewing (MI) strategies.
-Additionally, she is a registered counsellor with the Crime Victims Assistance program (CVAP).
+Additionally, she is a registered counsellor with the Crime Victims Assistance Program (CVAP).

 INTERESTS AND ACTIVITIES